 For more information, check out our detailed guide on how to slay Rathian.

 The Khezu is one of the creepiest monsters this series has to offer.
 This disturbing Flying Wyvern made its first appearance in Monster Hunter 1 and has shown up in various games since then.
 It primarily hides in dark caves and only emerges to hunt for food.
 It has no eyes so it tracks its prey by sniffing their scent.
+To add to the creepy factor, Khezu is the only monster with no battle theme, so it's eerily silent while you fight it.

 Once it's found its target, Khezu will attack by extending its rubbery neck out to swallow them whole.
 It also has the ability to generate electricity around its body to protect itself and spit out electrical discharges to paralyze its foes.